Solarlight inside a house

 - Purchase certificates from other companies involved in emissions trading at home and abroad that do not need them

 - Acquisition of certificates from climate protection projects abroad that are generated via the Clean Development Mechanism instrument

 2. Voluntary Emissions Trading

 The emission reductions sold here cannot be sold or purchased under the official emissions trading scheme unless they also have CDM certification.
 The projects differ in scope and quality.
-The carbon credits of projects that are not certified according to the CDM standard but according to other standards such as the Gold Standard are known as Verified Emission Reductions -VERs.
+The carbon credits of projects that are not certified according to the CDM standard but according to other standards such as the Gold Standard for the Global Goals are known as Verified Emission Reductions -VERs.
 On the voluntary market, projects sell their certificates to individuals, municipalities and regional churches, organizations and institutions that are not obliged to offset their emissions but do so voluntarily.
 They can use both the CERs and the VERs for this purpose.

 Criteria for sustainable offsetting

 A number of criteria should be taken into account for the assessment of compensation providers and compensation offers to ensure that generated emissions are offset completely and that the compensation projects contribute to sustainable development.
 If carbon offsetting has harmful social or ecological effects, the contribution to climate protection quickly becomes a cause of new environmental and development problems.